ObelusFamily/Anythink-Market-IOJ5i/backend/README.md

 To start the app use: `./start.sh` from the backend directory.

 Make sure your DB is up and running.
+Create a file called .env.local in the root backend directory and use .env.template to configure your environment.
+Specifically make sure MONGODB_URI points to your local running Mongo DB server.

 ## Dependencies